Email FacebookTwitterMenu burgerClose thin

 Share

 Paying for a nursing home can seriously deplete your retirement savings.
 The government-funded Medicaid program can pay some or all nursing home costs, but it’s restricted to people of very limited financial means.
-You may be able to qualify for government assistance with nursing home costs, even if you control substantial wealth if you transfer nearly all your assets into an irrevocable trust.
+You may be able to qualify for government assistance with nursing home costs, even if you control substantial wealth, provided you transfer nearly all your assets into an irrevocable trust.
 An irrevocable trust can protect your money from nursing home costs, but they have costs and drawbacks of their own, including permanently losing direct control of your assets.
-Talk to a financial advisor to learn about options for paying for long-term care.

 Irrevocable Trust Basics